AnonyNetting/CRYSTALS-Dilithium_Matlab/README.md

 In this project, the bit order of all inputs and outputs corresponds to the FIPS204 standard requirements (lower bits on the left).

-The result_transformer.mlx file provides the functionality to package all inputs and outputs into 4-bit groups and convert them into hexadecimal numbers, facilitating the observation of simulation results during hardware development (lower bits on the right).
+The result_transformer.mlx file provides the function to package all inputs and outputs into 4-bit groups and convert them into hexadecimal numbers, facilitating the observation of simulation results during hardware development (lower bits on the right).